 What is a Yoga master?

-If you look at this on a superficial level, we would simply be talking about the amount of hours someone puts in to attain a masters level of proficiency.
+If you look at this on a superficial level, we would simply be talking about the amount of hours someone puts in to attaining a masters level of proficiency.
 10,000 hours of practice, is the widely held view of someone that would attain mastery.

-Brenda views mastery however, from all levels.
+However, Brenda views mastery on all levels.

 You don't have to have been born in the Himalayas to be "titled" a master.

 You don't have to be male.

 You don't have to be able to recite The Gita, or Sutra's...but you should study them...or not.

 You don't have to have 50K followers on instagram.
 Or, a fancy studio.

 A master is about experience.
 It is not a title of certification.